rwojsznis/rspec-sanity/README.md

 repo = "rspec-sanity"
 # optional labels
 labels = ['flaky-spec']

+# reopen GH issue if it was closed when adding new report?
+reopen = true

 # Under .Env you will find all available env variables on the system
 # Here I'm using some handy stuff defined by CircleCI
 template = '''